 And a few have backstories that are downright touching.

-I’m a newbie and just getting started on fun closing gifts, but so far I have found that my clients absolutely love these real estate seasoning gifts.
+I’m a newbie and just getting started on fun closing gifts, but so far I have found that my clients absolutely love them.
 They keep my face in front of them all the time.

 Keller Williams Legacy One